cuadrosangeles/Maps-sample/README.md

 # Shiny
 This repository contains three Chicago's maps regarding the impact of Covid-19 pandemic on bus ridership.
 I present maps from 2018 to mid-2022 to evaluate the total, percent, and percentile ridership change across streets.
-Feel free to open the "Figures" file to watch the plots.
+Feel free to open the "Figures" file to watch the static plots.
+Details goes as following:

 + Static 1: Total ridership per year, Jan 2018 – June 2022
 + Static 2: Percent ridership change per year, 2018 – 2022